andrewnm9/api-testing-restful-booker/README.md

 <br />

 # Running Tests:
-	1. Run tests by opening a command window, navigate to the api-testing-restful-booker folder, and running pytest
+	1. Run tests by opening a command window, activating the virtual environment, navigate to the api-testing-restful-booker folder, and running pytest